gitterHQ/sidecar/README.md

 You can set any of the chat options above in this object as well

- - `window.___gitter.chat.options.disableDefaultChat`: Stop the default chat from just loading on the page when including the Sidecar script. *So you can handle the Gitter chat creation yourself.*
+ - `window.gitter.chat.options.disableDefaultChat`: Stop the default chat from just loading on the page when including the Sidecar script. *So you can handle the Gitter chat creation yourself.*

-The default chat is stored on `window.___gitter.chat.defaultChat`.
+The default chat is stored on `window.gitter.chat.defaultChat`.

 # API